AstrumU/graphql-authz/README.md

 }
 ```

-**Post execution rules** are executed ***after*** all of resolvers logic is executed and result response is ready.
+**Post execution rules** are executed ***after*** all resolvers logic is executed and the result response is ready.
 Because of that fact, Post execution rules have access to the actual result of query execution.
 This can resolve authorization cases when the decision depends on attributes of the requested entity, for example, if only the author of the post can see the post if it is in draft status.

 In order to create Post execution rule `postExecRule` function should be used
 ```ts